awslabs/containers-cost-allocation-dashboard/POST_DEPLOYMENT.md

 * Kubecost S3 Exporter CronJob default schedule: 00:00:00 UTC, daily
 * Glue crawler schedule: 01:00:00 UTC, daily
-* QuickSight dataset refresh schedule: 05:00:00, daily.
+* QuickSight dataset refresh schedule: 02:12:00, daily.
-The timezone for the QuickSight dataset refresh schedule is automatically set based on the region where the dataset is created.
+The timezone for the QuickSight dataset refresh schedule is set based your selection when deploying the dashboard.

 The Kubecost S3 Exporter CronJob schedule and the Glue crawler schedule, are based on cron expressions.
 Since cron expressions are always in UTC, the result may be that some components may be scheduled to run in a non-ideal order.